 My next stop in my quest to find out how to build a sandcastle strikes gold.
-I stumble across a little tent where the King of the Sands, Cedric Robinson MBE is launching his new book today; Time and Tide, published by Great Northern Books.
+I stumble across a little tent where the King of the Sands, Cedric Robinson MBE is launching his book; Time and Tide: 50 Golden Years on Morecambe Bay, published by Great Northern Books.
 I say ‘King of the Sands’ because Cedric is as close to Royalty as I’m ever going to get.
 He is the Queen’s Guide to the Kent Sands of Morecambe Bay and has been leading people on guided walks across the local sands for half a century.
 He guides 10,000 people a year and has guided half a million people in total.
 Today’s an easier day; he’s signing copies of his new book for Father’s Day presents and when it comes to my turn, I tell him I have an important question.

 How do you build a good sandcastle?

 He laughs as though he’s never been asked that before.